-PREREQUISITE: MDWF 1010, BIOL 1010
+PREREOUISITE: MDWF 1010, BIOL 1010

 This course helps student midwives prepare to become efficient, trustworthy, and competent assistants.
-This course is designed to give the student an understanding of the requirements and duties of a midwife's assistant.
+It is designed to give students an understanding of the requirements and duties of a midwife's assistant.
 After having completed this course, students will be prepared with the theoretical background necessary for her clinical practicum.
 Students will understand the scope and principles of general skills used in a prenatal setting and will explore the role of the assistant through case studies.